Please choose a different web browser.

 Can I use Mira with other remote controls?

-Mira is designed to work exclusively with the IR commands from an Apple six button remote.
+Mira is designed to work with Apple remote IR commands.

-You can use a genuine Apple Remote, SiK Rex or a universal remote with the proper setup (in some cases you'll have to teach the universal remote the Apple Remote commands yourself).
+You can use a genuine Apple Remote or a universal remote with the proper setup.
+In some cases you may have to teach the universal remote the Apple remote commands yourself.

 We have provided commands below in a number of common formats for the Philips Pronto series of remotes.
-Many other remotes feature import options for such commands/files.
-Using these commands, you do not need to own or use a physical Apple Remote yourself.
+Many other remotes feature import options for such commands/files, including Logitech Harmony and Universal Remote Control Complete Control series.
+Using these commands, you do not need to own or use a physical Apple remote yourself.

 How do I use my Harmony remote with Mira?